mockery/mockery/README.markdown

 Mockery
 ========

-Mockery is a simple but flexible mock object framework for use in unit testing.
+Mockery is a simple but flexible PHP mock object framework for use in unit testing.
-It is inspired most obviously by Ruby's flexmock library whose API has been borrowed from as much as possible.
+It is inspired by Ruby's flexmock and Java's Mockito, borowing elements from both of their APIs.

 Mockery is released under a New BSD License.